 - Adorable husky pups at Guesthouse Husky

 GuestHouse Husky provides different types of guided husky sledging tours.
-You can choose a 1 hour, 2.5 hours, 4 hours, or 6 hours day tour.
+You can select a 1-hour, 2.5-hour, 4-hour, or 6-hour day tour.
 Or you can select overnight tours wherein you’re taken to camp under the Northern Lights in a wilderness lodge.
-You can find a detailed list of tour options with their costs available here.

 Husky Safari In Ivalo

-We chose the “Mushing makes hungry” tour.
+We picked the “Mushing Makes Hungry” tour.
 The tour lasted 4 hours and took us through some of the most magical landscapes of Lapland.
 Surrounded by snow-covered trees and a pink horizon, it was here that we truly felt that we were in the middle of a winter wonderland!

-The safari started with our guide teaching us how to control the sledge and the huskies.
-At this point, we didn’t realise it, but boy are those huskies strong!
+The safari started with our guide teaching us how to control the sledge and the Huskies.
+At this point, we didn’t realize it, but boy are those huskies strong!

 After the training session, we were assigned a team of 6 huskies.
 Huskies are basically wolves, and they love to stay in packs.
 And they love to follow their leader.
 That is why the leaders are assigned to the tour guide, while the rest of us follow him.
 The only two controls at your disposal are brakes, and steering and both require your body weight to work.
 The sledge automatically turns when the huskies turn, but it is the driver who prevents the sledge from tilting over.
 It’s actually quite easy once you get the hang of it.